saulsjam/gmail-inbox-management/README.md

 # Gmail Inbox Management

 This Python script uses the `simplegmail` package to mark an email as important or put it in the trash based on the sender's email address.
-The sender's address is compared to a list of emails that you upload in a CSV file.
-The script requires you to input an age range for the emails.
+The sender's address is compared to a list of emails that you have saved in a CSV file.
+The script has you to input an age range for the emails.
 The script will look for emails older than a given number of days and newer than a given number of days.

 ## Features